Lokesh Cinematic Universe: Development

 Lokesh Kanagaraj expressed his desire to create a shared universe of films after completing his debut feature, Maanagaram.
 He emphasized that such films have enduring appeal.
 During the production of Kaithi, he conceptualized and experimented with this idea, incorporating multiple open-ended plotlines in Kaithi.
-He further developed this concept in collaboration with Dream Warrior Pictures and Raaj Kamal Films International for his film Vikram, utilising properties owned by these production companies.
+He further developed this concept in collaboration with Dream Warrior Pictures and Raaj Kamal Films International for his film Vikram, using properties owned by these production companies.
 As a result, he successfully established a shared universe and announced plans for additional projects set within this interconnected cinematic world.

-Naming

 Though the name "Lokesh Cinematic Universe" was coined by netizens, post the release of Vikram, Lokesh accepted it as the official name of the universe.
-Other names for the franchise include the Loki Cinematic Universe and Lokiverse, as Loki is his nickname.

-In-franchise connections

-Narain, George Maryan and Maya S. Krishnan are the only actors who have reprised their roles in significant capacities across multiple films within the universe.
+The franchise is also known as the Lokiverse, as Loki is his nickname.
+Narain, George Maryan and Maya S. Krishnan are the only actors who have reprised their roles in significant capacities across multiple LCU films.
 Karthi and Kamal Haasan have made voice-only cameo appearances, reprising their roles as Dilli in Vikram and Vikram in Leo, respectively.